Courtauld Gallery

 Monet and London: Views of the Thames

-The Monet and London exhibition (27 September 2024–19 January 2025) reunites, for the first time in 120 years, a collection of Claude Monet’s paintings portraying London, including paintings of Charing Cross Bridge, Waterloo Bridge and the Houses of Parliament.
+The Monet and London exhibition (until 19 January 2025) reunites, for the first time in 120 years, a collection of Claude Monet’s paintings portraying London, including paintings of Charing Cross Bridge, Waterloo Bridge and the Houses of Parliament.
 While renowned for leading French Impressionism, Monet’s lesser-known works depict unique views of the Thames, showcasing evocative atmosphere, mysterious light and radiant colour.
 Created during three stays in London between 1899 and 1901, the series was initially presented in Paris in 1904.
 Despite Monet’s desire to exhibit them in London in 1905, the plans were unsuccessful, and the paintings have never been displayed in the UK until now.

 Visiting the Courtauld Gallery